 - Codependency is characterized by an excessive reliance on another person for emotional well-being, leading to a lack of autonomy and self-esteem.

-– Codependent individuals often have difficulty setting boundaries and may sacrifice their own needs to satisfy their partner’s demands.
+- Codependent people often have difficulty setting boundaries and may sacrifice their own needs to satisfy their partner’s demands.

 - Recognizing the signs of codependency is essential in promoting mental health and seeking appropriate support.